matthewjmiller/mattmiller/CV.md

 Review of Sarah Beckwith, *Shakespeare and the Grammar of Forgiveness.* In *Ecumenica Journal of Theatre and Performance* 4.2 (2011).

 ### Literary

+"Literary Landscapes: Ted Kooser's Bohemian Alps."
+Forthcoming in *The New Territory.*

+Review of Leif Enger, *Virgil Wander.* Forthcoming in *The University Bookman.*

 Review of Patrick Laurie, *Native: Life in a Vanishing Landscape.* Forthcoming in *Front Porch Republic.*